stuartjwright/fantasy-football-app/report/060-implementation.md

 The snippet above handles the following sequence of events, which occurs for each successful bid:

 * The `count` variable is initialised to 10 seconds.
-* A call to `setInterval()` initiates the repeated execution of a function to be called once every 1000 milliseconds.
+* A call to `setInterval()` initiates the repeated execution of a function to be called every 1000 milliseconds.
-* Inside the function, the database is queried to check that the bid amount is still the highest bid.
+* Inside the function, the database is queried to check that this bid is still the highest bid.
-* If the check above fails, this means that a higher bid has subsequently been registered, and `clearInterval()` is called to terminate the countdown timer for this bid which is no longer the highest.
+* If the check fails, this means a higher bid has subsequently been received, and `clearInterval()` is called to terminate the countdown timer for this outdated bid.
 * If the check instead confirms that the bid is still the highest, execution of the function continues.
 The countdown timer is decremented by 1 second.
-* If the countdown timer has not yet reached 0, the value of `count` is pushed to all league users via Socket.IO.
+* If the countdown has not yet reached 0, the value of `count` is emitted to all league users.
-* If the countdown timer has reached 0, `clearInterval()` is called to ensure no further executions of this function, and some code to finalise the sale of the player is executed, the details of which are reserved for discussion in the following section.
+* If the countdown has reached 0, `clearInterval()` is called to prevent further executions of this function, and some code to finalise the sale of the player is called.

 ### Auction Item Sold

-Once the countdown timer reaches 0, some code to finalise the sale of the player is executed.
+Once the countdown timer reaches 0, the player sale is finalised.
 This process involves a significant amount of data manipulation:

 * The winning bidder's squad and budget are updated to reflect the sale.
 * The player sold is added to the array of sold items.
 * The current live auction item is set to `null`.
 * The next user to nominate a player is selected (this is fairly complex as it involves checking to see which users still have incomplete squads).

-A check is also completed to work out whether or not this player sale signifies the end of the auction entirely, but for the purposes of this section, it is assumed that the result of this check is negative.
+A check is also completed to determine whether this player sale signifies the end of the auction, but for the purposes of this section, it is assumed that this is not the case.
 The completion of the auction is discussed in the next section.

 In the **Bidding** section above, it was established that care must be taken to ensure that no new bids are registered while database updates are in progress.
 This remains true when finalising the player sale, but the data manipulation required for this step was prohibitively complex to consider implementing as a single atomic update operation, so an alternative approach was taken.

 Before beginning the complex updates, a single atomic update operation to set the league status from 'auction' to 'locked' is executed, blocking any new bids.
 For the length of time that the league status is set to 'locked', complex updates can be performed using JavaScript, in the manner demonstrated in the **Starting an Auction** section.
 These updates are not atomic, but it doesn't matter as no other database operations are permitted when the league status is set to 'locked'.
 Once the updates are complete, the league status is set back to 'auction', so that the auction can continue.

-Two separate messages are emitted to all league users via Socket.IO during the above process.
+Two separate messages are emitted to all league users during the above process.
 The first message is sent as soon as the league is locked to confirm the sale.
 A second message is sent 3 seconds later to indicate that the next player should be selected for auction.
 This delay is deliberate to enforce a short pause between one auction item ending and a new one beginning.
-There is no technical reason which necessitates this delay (the database updates take only milliseconds), but rather it is implemented for reasons relating to the user experience, which will be discussed in more detail in the **Frontend** section.
+There is no technical reason which necessitates this delay (the database updates take only milliseconds), but rather it is implemented for reasons relating to the user experience.

 ### Auction Complete